dajunHuang/dajunHuang.github.io/_posts/2019-08-08-write-a-new-post.md

 categories: [Blogging, Tutorial]
 tags: [writing]
 render_with_liquid: false
+published: true
 ---

-This tutorial will guide you on how to write a post in the _Chirpy_ template, and it's worth reading even if you've used Jekyll before, as many features require specific variables to be set.
+This tutorial will guide you how to write a post in the _Chirpy_ template, and it's worth reading even if you've used Jekyll before, as many features require specific variables to be set.

 ## Naming and Path